joshakeman/notes/ultimate_go/ultimate-go.md

 channel receive is a unary operation and is a blocking call in a buffered channel.

 You can't use print statements to proxy ordering of concurrent stuff in channels ...

+## 10.2 Basic Patterns--Part 2 (Wait for Result)

+## 10.2 Basic Patterns--Part 3 (Wait for Finished)

+A waitgroup would make this code cleaner but you need the mechanics to understand cancellation and deadlines with the context package.

+We're going to use the empty struct to denote signaling without data ... so all we're really doing is closing the channel ... anytime you see a make(chan struct{}) think about signaling without data ...

+Wait for FInished can be used for cancellation ...

+## 10.3 Pooling pattern

+Hesitate before creating pools of goroutines, the go scheduler is intelligent and is alrady kind of like pools of goroutines anyway ...

+You absolutely want guarantees with pooling so you can apply timeouts and cancels ... can't do that with buffered channels ...

+When you're working with multi-threaded software you've got to deal with backpressures and latencies ... one way to deal with it si timeouts... if you don't complete your work within a timeout you're gone and someone else gets to come in.